At Last Rose Description

-At Last landscape rose has at the beauty and wonderful fragrance of a tea rose.
-Combine that with the ease and disease-resistant nature today's modern rose, and you've got a winning combination!
+At Last landscape rose (Rosa sp.) has all the beauty and wonderful fragrance of an old-fashioned rose plus the vigor and disease resistance of today's landscape roses.
+What a winning combination!

-At Last makes a pleasing mound growing 30-36" high and wide.
-Handsome green glossy foliage stay attractive all season long.
-In early summer, buds open up to striking orange-apricot flowers.
-Hardy and free flowering, REBLOOMING WELL into fall with no need to deadhead.
-It continues to send up buds and blooms well into October here in Michigan!
-If you've never been a fan of Roses, this one will change your mind.
+At Last makes a pleasing mounded shrub 30-36" high and wide.
+Handsome, glossy foliage stays attractive all season long.
+In early summer, buds open up to striking apricot flowers.
+Hardy and free flowering, it reblooms into fall with no need to deadhead.
+It continues to send up buds and blooms into October here in Michigan.
+If you've never been a fan of roses, this one will change your mind - Just plant in a sunny spot and enjoy!

-- Roses love moisture.
-Water in the morning if possible.
+- Water in the morning if possible.
 Add mulch to retain moisture, but don't place too close to the crown of the plant.

 - Roses are heavy feeders.
-Add fertilizer such as Osmocote in spring.
-Repeat application about a month after the first bloom flush.
+Apply a granular fertilizer formulated for roses in spring.
+Repeat application about a month after the first bloom flush if desired.

 Ways to Use At Last® Rose